 The horses are well-cared

 For all the money and glory we can find in horses and riding, they’re still living animals.
 They feel pain and discomfort.
 Do not fall into the trap of believing someone who has beautiful horses and rides well but doesn’t seem to care for them outside of the class.
 Not only it’s a bad idea to support such people from an ethical standpoint, but you might also pick up bad habits and traits from the people you’re supposedly learning from.
 Make sure the instructor does care for the horses (as much as possible) and treats them well.
 Watch before you commit.
-To learn more on horse care so you can be more alert when visiting a stable yard, read some of Horsey Hooves guides.

 Background check them